With modern tubeless rims and tyres, the most common cause of problems is the tape.

 9. Find the valve hole and using a fresh, very sharp blade, very carefully cut a hole for the valve, to the inside edge of the valve hole.
 It is better to cut the hole a bit too small than to cut into the tape where the valve seal will sit.

 10. When you seat your tyres, before you put sealant in, pump the tyre up to its maximum pressure rating, this will help the tape to adhere to the rim cleanly (before sealant gets in between any bits that haven't stuck properly yet).
+If you have time, fitting the tyre to its maximum tyre pressure with an inner tube will help to press the tape down well too.

 Two layers of TESA tape is good for road tyre pressure and is much more reliable for CX tyre pressures.